Healthy Homes Assessment Bridge P?

 Insulation Bridge P?

-Insulation for underfloor and ceilings is required in all rental homes since July 1, 2019.
-All landlords and property managers are required to ensure that the insulation meets standards that are in line with the latest standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might require to be replaced or replaced.
+Ceiling and underfloor insulation is required on all rental homes since 1 July 2019.
+All landlords and property managers have to make sure that the insulation meets current standard.
+In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.

-The "R" stands for thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" stands for thermal resistance, and is a measure of how well the insulation resists heat flow.
+The greater the R-value, the higher the quality of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3